ethersphere/bee-staging/README.md

 It will execute two Helmsman DSF files - one for bee-bootnode, another for bee.

-Both DSF files use official [Bee Helm Chart](https://github.com/ethersphere/helm/tree/master/charts/bee), and both are deployed in the same Kubernetes namespace.
-Everyone should update name of the namespace to avoid overlapping with other people if working on the same Kubernetes cluster.
+Both Helmsman DSF files use official [Bee Helm Chart](https://github.com/ethersphere/helm/tree/master/charts/bee), and both are deployed in the same Kubernetes namespace.

+**Note:** Everyone should update name of the namespace to avoid overlapping with other people if working on the same Kubernetes cluster.

 **Note:** [Helm values](https://github.com/ethersphere/bee-staging/tree/master/helm-values) are defaults used by the Swarm team, but everyone should use setup up to its own needs.